-Megan Smith is best known as the first female chief technology officer (CTO) of a U.S. company, but that's just one bullet point on her impressive resume.
+Megan Smith is best known as the first female chief technology officer (CTO) of the United States, but that's just one bullet point on her impressive resume.
 She's an engineer, technology leader and innovator, evangelist for diversity, philanthropist, and entrepreneur.
+Read on to learn where Smith came from, the interesting projects she's worked on, and how she's investing her time today.

 Who is Megan Smith?

-In high school, Smith's required participation in the science fair stoked a deep appreciation for invention and problem-solving.
+In high school, Smith's required participation in a science fair stoked a deep appreciation for invention and problem-solving.
 She was drawn to the application of science to help the environment, working on projects related to solar energy, wind, and desalination.
+After high school, Smith went to MIT, where she earned bachelor's and master's degrees in mechanical engineering.

-Smith left PlanetOut to become one of the first 1,000 employees at Google, long before the company evolved into Alphabet (GOOG 9.96%)(GOOGL 10.22%).
-She held two roles at Google, which hint at her best talents.
 As vice president for new business development, Smith managed partnerships and pilot programs, collaborated with technology and engineering teams, and oversaw key acquisitions.
 As vice president for Google(x), Smith co-created the Solve for X collaboration initiative and spearheaded many diversity and inclusion programs.

-In 2014, Smith accepted the role of U.S. chief technology officer (CTO) under President Obama.
+In 2014, Smith accepted the role of U.S. chief technology officer (CTO) under former President Barack Obama.
 The job involves ensuring the government is leveraging technology and data appropriately in service delivery and policy creation.
 The CTO is also charged with keeping the U.S. at the forefront of tech-driven research and innovation.

 Smith is currently CEO of Shift7, the company she co-founded in 2017.
 Shift7 identifies and supports innovators who are working for positive social change.